Top of Page

 servers and clients, or between Domain Time and any

-properly-configured NTP v3.x or higher daemon (such as xntp on
+properly-configured NTP v3.x or higher daemon (such as ntpd or xntp on

 UNIX/Linux machines, hardware GPS clocks, etc.).